-Smoked Chicken is one of those incredibly simple down-home comfort foods that puts a smile on your face while you lick your fingers clean.
-This smoked chicken recipe is the opposite of complicated.
-Juicy, melt in your mouth chicken layered with flavors from the best Sweet BBQ Chicken Rub, light apple wood smoke, and a sweet/tangy Kansas City BBQ Sauce.
+Smoked Chicken is one of those incredibly simple, down-home comfort foods that puts a smile on your face while you lick your fingers clean.
+This smoked chicken recipe is easy and results in a juicy, melt in your mouth chicken layered with flavors from the sweet rub, light apple wood smoke, and tangy Kansas City BBQ Sauce.

 Smoked Chicken Rub

 Now that you’ve got your whole chicken split, it’s time to season!
 The seasoning is really important on smoked chicken because it helps to develop flavor on the outside of the chicken as well as create a great flavor base for your smoke and sauce steps later.
 I always use The BEST Sweet Rub any time I am smoking chicken.
+You can purchase this rub from my store, Patio Provisions, or make it yourself using this recipe.
 It’s the perfect balance of sweet and savory with just a little kick.

 How Long to Smoke Chicken

-Brush the sauce on the chicken when the internal temperature hits 145 degrees F in the thickest part of the chicken.
+Once your internal temperature reaches 145 degrees F in the thickest part of the chicken, brush the sauce on the chicken.
 Then, at this point, I like to increase the temperature on my smoker to about 300 degrees F. It will only take a few minutes to finish cooking the chicken and it will also help caramelize the glaze and keep the skin perfect.
 Watch closely that the sauce doesn’t start to burn at the higher temperature.

 Once you master this smoked chicken recipe, you’re going to be making it all of the time!
 We like to make several chickens at once and then shred and freeze the meat for simple meal prep later.
-Here are a few of my favorite smoked chicken recipe ideas, just click on the image to head to the recipe.
+Here are a few of my favorite smoked chicken recipe ideas:

 - Preheat your smoker to 250 degrees F. I like using a mild fruitwood like apple, but hickory or cherry also work well.